ff36/jnoc/README.md

-# Dastrax
+# Jnoc
 **Lead Developer:** Tarka L'Herpiniere

 #### About
-Dastrax is the client service portal developed for SOLiD (_Reach Holdings USA_).
+Jnoc is the client service portal developed for 555 (_Reach Holdings USA_).

 #### License
-Copyright 2014 SOLiD Inc ALL RIGHTS RESERVED with classpath exception.
+Copyright 2014 555 Inc ALL RIGHTS RESERVED with classpath exception.
 For specific library licenses please view the dependencies package.

 #### Technology Stack
 **Java EE** (Version 8)